Frequently asked questions

 We believe in ourselves, and thus we are ready to share the risk.
 We do not require upfront fees.
 On contrary, we typically provide a number of resources to get you started for free.
 Our revenue model is based on your success.

-We have been active in China for over 10 years, and have in that time built a strong network of alliances with local governments, investment firms and sales channels.
+We have been acting in China for over 20 years, and have in that time built a strong network of alliances with local governments, investment firms and sales channels.
 Today, this enables us to provide A to Z go-to-market and operational services for foreign companies.

 The quick answer is: Work with those who have the knowhow and who you can trust.
 Launching in China without this is doomed to fail.

-Distribution channels are extremely important.
-Going online may be key to reach a large audience, but channels should be selected carefully.
-Selling products on one or more of the super-large online portals like Taobao or Pinduoduo may give you a superior reach, but will require substantial resources and awareness such as 24/7 attention to your online shop.
-We strongly recommend that you diversify and choose a few alternative sales channels such as specialized online portals.
+Partnerships are extremely important.
+Selling products on one or more of online portals like may give you a superior reach, but will require substantial resources and awareness such as 24/7 attention to your online shop.
+Doing it alone should be your last choice.

 Offline sale is still extremely strong in China, and a good way to establish presence / begin building your brand.
 To foreign companies, tier 1 cities may seem intriguing.
 China is huge and this shouldn’t discourage you.
-Tier 2 to 4 cities are easier accessible and buying patterns in these cities increasingly resemble those of customers in tier 1 cities.
+Tier 2-3 cities are easier accessible and buying patterns in these cities increasingly resemble those of customers in Tier 1 cities.

 It isn’t realistic that all employees will be able to speak English, and truthfully it isn’t desirable either, since English-speakers generally require higher salaries.
 Your general manager should be able to speak English, and depending on your type of company and products/services you may also need a technically trained staff member that speaks English.